 With more businesses going global, increasing numbers of employees are needing to routinely travel.
-This already comes with a hefty price tag but corporate travel is set to get even more expensive in 2019.
-Hotel prices are predicted to rise by 3.7% and flight prices by 2.6%.
+This already comes with a hefty price tag but corporate travel is set to get even more expensive in 2022.

 Without doubt, air travel is the number one drain on a business's finance but finding suitable accommodation comes a close second.